easttennesseecc-star/Q-Top-Dog-IDE/backend/LLM_LEARNING_ENDPOINTS.md

 - Check port 8000 is accessible

 **No builds available?**
-- Run builds in Q-IDE first
+- Run builds in Top Dog first
 - Builds are stored in `.build_history.json`

 **Reports not being saved?**